pendialek/mcp-replicate/README.md

 ### Server is running but tools aren't showing up

-1. Check that Claude Desktop is properly configured with the MCP server settings
+1. Check that your MCP client is properly configured with the server settings
 2. Ensure your Replicate API token is set correctly
-3. Try restarting both the server and Claude Desktop
+3. Try restarting both the server and the client
 4. Check the server logs for any error messages

 ### Tools are visible but not working